paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 **(b) Status of contractor personnel** Each officer or employee of a contractor of the Administration shall not be responsible to, or subject to the authority, direction, or control of, any officer, employee, or agent of the Department of Energy who is not an employee of the Administration, except for the Secretary of Energy consistent with [section 7132(c)(3) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7132/c/3&num=0&edition=prelim).

-**(c) Construction of section** Subsections (a) and (b) of this section may not be interpreted to in any way preclude or interfere with the communication of technical findings derived from, and in accord with, duly authorized activities between (1) the head, or any contractor employee, of a national security laboratory or of a nuclear weapons production facility, and (2) the Department of Energy, the President, or Congress.
+**(c) Construction of section** Subsections (a) and (b) of this section may not be interpreted to in any way preclude or interfere with the communication of technical findings derived from, and in accord with, duly authorized activities between—

+(1) the head, or any contractor employee, of a national security laboratory or of a nuclear weapons production facility; and

+(2) the Department of Energy, the President, or Congress.

 **(d) Prohibition on dual office holding** Except in accordance with sections 2402(a)(2) and 2406(a)(1) of this title: